Royal Society of Biology: Organisation

 In May 2015, the society, previously called the Society of Biology, was granted permission to become the "Royal Society of Biology".
 The society is also a registered charity.

-The first president of the society was Nancy Rothwell (University of Manchester); the current president is Julia Goodfellow.
+The first president of the society was Nancy Rothwell (University of Manchester); the current president is Dame Julia Goodfellow.

 The society has six Special Interest Groups: the Animal Science Group, UK Biology Competitions, Natural Capital Initiative, the UK Plant Sciences Federation, Biology Education Research Group and Heads of University Biosciences.

 The Royal Society of Biology supports university students and early-career researchers with careers advice, travel grants and Life Sciences Careers Conferences.
 In 2012 it developed a Degree Accreditation Programme to promote high standards in the biosciences and highlight degrees which provide graduates with the skills required for academic and industry careers.

-Professional Qualifications
+Professional qualifications

 Members of the society are entitled to employ postnominal letters: AMRSB for associates, MRSB for members, and FRSB for fellows.

 The society is a member of the Science Council, and is licensed to award the professional qualifications of Chartered Scientist (CSci), Registered Scientist (RSci), and Registered Science Technician (RSciTech) status to suitably qualified members.
 The society can also confer the status of Chartered Science Teacher (CSciTeach).

 The original professional qualification of the society is Charted Biologist, which can only be conferred by the Royal Society of Biology.
 The title "Chartered Biologist" is legally protected in the UK, and Chartered Biologists have the exclusive entitlement to use the designation CBiol after their names.

 Unlike academic qualifications such as a BSc (which indicate a level of training) Chartered status confirms both an academic level of training combined with a period of professional work experience.
 It therefore indicates a level of competence combined with practical experience.

 The title of Chartered Biologist was originally designated with permission of the Privy Council to appropriately qualified members of the Institute of Biology (the original precursor body to the Royal Society of Biology) in July 1984.
 According to the Privy Council CBiol "provides evidence that a biologist's professional qualifications and experience have been approved by his peers and is a definite measure of knowledge and ability."
 The right for the Institute of Biology to confer CBiol was incorporated into the Institute's Royal Charter.
 On 7 October 2009, this right was transferred by the final meeting of the former Institute of Biology Council to the newly formed Society of Biology; that meeting was also the first Society of Biology's Council meeting.
 Subsequently, in May 2015, this once more transferred to the Royal Society of Biology when the Society of Biology was rebranded.